FSFE Timeline - Working for Free Software since 2001

 Litigation Against Apple under the Digital Markets Act

-Dowiedz się więcejThe FSFE called for public sustainable long-term funding
+Dowiedz się więcejCalled for public sustainable long-term funding

-The FSFE responded to the EU's cut of funding for the NGI Initiative, highlighting its demand for secured long-term funding for Free Software across Europe.
+The FSFE responded to the European Commission's cut of funding for the NGI Initiative, highlighting its demand for secured long-term funding for Free Software across Europe.

-The FSFE launched a new dedicated landing page to explain the concept of Device Neutrality in a simple and accessible way for all users, regardless of technical background.
+The FSFE unveiled a dedicated landing page to explain the concept of Device Neutrality in a simple and accessible way for all users, regardless of technical background.

 Dowiedz się więcej2023

-The FSFE's "TEDective", a Free Software tool designed to help citizens and journalists analyse and visualise public spending data from the EU's TED procurement database, won first prize at the EU Datathon.
+"TEDective" won the first prize at the EU Datathon.
+This Free Software tool was designed by the FSFE to help citizens and journalists analyse and visualise public spending data from the EU's TED procurement database.

-The FSFE critically examined the German government's "Sovereign Workplace", which was labelled as "Free Software", raising questions about missing source code, accountability, and public spending.
+The FSFE critically examined the German government's initiative "Sovereign Workplace", which was labelled as "Free Software".
+We raised questions about missing source code, accountability, and public spending.

 Dowiedz się więcej2022

-Release of the video ‘What is Free Software (Open Source)?’
+‘What is Free Software (Open Source)?’ video released

-The FSFE published a short video in English and in German: ‘What is Free Software (Open Source)?’ to explain the complex topic of software freedom.
-This can help a new audience grasp the importance of Free Software.
+The FSFE published 'What is Free Software (Open Source)?
+Software freedom explained in less than three minutes! to explain the complex topic of software freedom'.
+This video helps to understand and grasp the importance of Free Software.

 Dowiedz się więcejOpen Letter "The universal right to install any software on any device"

-More than 100 civil society organisations across sectors have already signed our open letter about “The universal right to install any software on any device”.
-That letter was hand delivered to the Chair of the Digital Affairs Committee at the German Parliament in 2023.
+More than 100 civil society organisations across sectors signed our open letter “The universal right to install any software on any device”.
+The letter was hand delivered to the Chair of the Digital Affairs Committee at the German Parliament in 2023.

-Dowiedz się więcejThe 'Youth Hacking 4 Freedom' programming competition started
+Dowiedz się więcej'Youth Hacking 4 Freedom' first edition

-The FSFE successfully launched the first edition of Youth Hacking 4 Freedom, a pan-European and annual programming competition aimed at inspiring teenagers to engage with Free Software.
+The FSFE successfully launched Youth Hacking 4 Freedom (YH4F), a pan-European and annual programming competition aimed at inspiring teenagers to engage with Free Software.

-Funded by the European Commission, the Zooom initiative was a consortium composed by universities, research institutes and civil society promoting a solid understanding of licensing requirements and business needs in the intersection of Free Software, Open Data and Open Source Hardware.
-The project published reports, studies and conducted outreach among academia, business and industry.
+Funded by the EC, the ZOOOM consoritum promoted a solid understanding of licensing requirements and business needs in the intersection of Free Software, Open Data and Open Source Hardware.

 Dowiedz się więcejArtificial Intelligence and Free Software

-The FSFE analysed how AI can be more verifiable, trustworthy, innovative with Free Software, and made policy recommendations and presented this result in different conferences.
+The FSFE analysed how AI can be more verifiable, trustworthy, and innovative with Free Software, and made policy recommendations.
+This result was presented in different conferences.

 Dowiedz się więcej2021